eyalk11/compare-my-stocks/README.md

 5. Investpy is not supported currently.
 So you have to have an account in interactive brokers to be able to work properly with it.

 ## Final words

+* **Not fully tested, and prerelease.
+Some features may not work correctly (but most are just fine):) **

 * This is being developed in QT with matplotlib amd pandas.
 I tried to use advanced features of pandas and numpy for fast calculation(sometimes).

 * I belive this software provides many useful features that are usually paid for.
 This despite developing this in a short period, on my spare time.
 I would very much apperiate community contribution.
 And welcome you to contribute, send bugs and discuss (will open gitter when appropriate).

 * The controls should be self explantory...
 Try it.
+Some things requres some developer mentality..

 * Feel free to contact me at eyalk5@gmail.com.

+### Remarks